totalspectrum/spin2cpp/docs/basic.md

 ### Variable, Subroutine, and Function names

-Names of variables, subroutines, or functions ("identifiers") consist of a letter, followed by any sequence of letters or digits.
-Underscores may be inserted anywhere in this sequence, but are ignored for purposes of comparing variables.
-Similarly, case is ignored.
-So the names `avar`, `a_var`, `AVar`, `A_VAR`, etc. all refer to the same variable.
+Names of variables, subroutines, or functions ("identifiers") consist of a letter or underscore, followed by any sequence of letters, underscores, or digits.
+Names beginning with an underscore are reserved for system use.
+Case is ignored; thus the names `avar`, `aVar`, `AVar`, `AVAR`, etc. all refer to the same variable.

 Identifiers may have a type specifier appended to them. `$` indicates a string variable or function, `%` an integer variable or function, and `#` a floating point variable or function.
 The type specifier is part of the name, so `a$` and `a#` are different identifiers. the first is a string variable.
 If no type specifier is appended, the identifier is assumed to be an integer.